microsoft/vscode-react-native/README.md

 ## Known Issues

-Here is the list of common known issues you may experience while using the extension
+Here is the list of common known issues you may experience while using the extension:

 Issue                                | Description
 ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------